msemedo2/msemedo2/README.md

 Frontend Developer
 ------------------

-I am a developer with a background in finance.
-I am experienced in working across multiple teams, with strong analytical and time management skills and great attention to detail.
-I’m looking for a full-time role as a front-end developer, where I feel challenged and can apply my skills in optimizing and developing the best technical solutions.
+I am a passionate Frontend Developer leveraging a background in Finance to innovate in the Fintech arena.
+After years in finance, I've pivoted to create user-centric, intuitive applications.
+Currently sharpening my skills as a Frontend Developer with React and TypeScript, contributing to cutting-edge investment solutions.

 * 🖥️  See my portfolio at [MyPortfolio](http://www.miguelsemedo.com)
 * ✉️  You can contact me at [miguel.2.semedo@gmail.com](mailto:miguel.2.semedo@gmail.com)